-In the course of their duties members will receive information, whether in reports or through debate, that is confidential.
+In the course of their duties members will occasionally receive information that is confidential.
 This will generally be information that is either commercially sensitive or is personal to a particular individual or organisation.
 Accordingly, members agree not to use or disclose confidential information for any purpose other than the purpose for which the information was supplied to the member.